shamansir/shamansir.github.io/Blog/blog-en/2014-09-06-generating-functional-parsers.md

 So the third part of the article is about the structure of generated parser code, in details, on how it works from the inside, and a second one is a just a list of all 18 operators' code snippets with short comments.
 Just in case I'll get your interest in internals of the approach.

 # Part 2.
 Code.
-Parsing operators.
+Parsing operators

 The main fuel for parsing process in `peg.js-fn` is _partial function application_ – this power is achieved with an ability of slightly modified functions to be called twice and to get all of the required arguments saved at first call, and second one just says "please apply the arguments you've stored before and call this function NOW, I mean IMMEDIATELY".
 Actually, it's just a sub-case of _partial application_, so I call this variant with special name, "_postponed functions_" (or "_postponable_", whatever you like).
 The way its done is not important for this article, if you really want to know, though, think of `Function.bind` or take a look at generated parser examples.
 All the parsers we produce in our Great Parser Factory are powered with this fine-selected fuel.
 This moves us the fastest way towards both parser readability and execution economy, since it allow us to write, say,